dustinwhisman/dustinwhisman.com/pages/writing/eleventy-starter-template/pwa-support.md

 <meta name="theme-color" content="#f8f8f8" />
 ```

-We’ve checked nearly all the boxes that we need to be PWA-ready, but we’re missing one critical piece–a service worker.
+We’ve checked nearly all the boxes that we need to be PWA-ready, but we’re missing one critical piece—a service worker.

 ### Adding a Service Worker